garrandall/popular-music-data/tracks/you-are-in-my-system-robert-palmer.md

 You know the day dreams stop
 My heart beats on
 I can't take it any more
 It's you I live for
 You are in my system
 You are in my system
 I just want you to know that,
 You are in my system
-You oooohhhh you're in my system, system
+You oh you're in my system, system
 Don't you, Don't you, don't you know that, babe.
 I will keep on pushing, pushing, pushing
 Until I get through